Aurel300/haxe-sys/README.md

 # **Work in progress!**

-This is the working draft for the new `sys` package APIs.
+This is the working draft for the new `asys` package APIs.

  - [Haxe Evolution proposal](https://github.com/HaxeFoundation/haxe-evolution/pull/59)
  - [API documentation](https://media.thenet.sk/haxe-sys/)